CROWN POINT — Officials at the University of St. Francis aren't wasting time when it comes to going forward with a $7 million building expansion.

 In other business, the Plan Commission:

-• Approved a site development request for Advanced Auto Parts Store to be built at 890 N. Superior Drive.
+• Approved a site development request for Advance Auto Parts Store to be built at 890 N. Superior Drive.

 • Approved a zone change for a commercial/office plaza to be built at 1110 Merrillville Road.

 • Approved a site development request for a combination office/warehouse to be built at 501 112th Ave.

 5 stories you need to know today: YouTube video shows young men defecating, stun gunning each other, running naked through abandoned Lew Wallace school

 Here's a look at some of The Times' most-read stories from yesterday.